 Who would have thought that its popularity would surge during a pandemic?

-Despite the pandemic, golf rounds played in America were up 14% in 2020 (2021 data is not yet available), according to industry research firm Golf Datatech.
+Despite the pandemic, golf rounds played in America were up 14% in 2020 and another 6% in 2021, according to industry research firm Golf Datatech.
 Golf is the rare sport that can be played while maintaining social distancing.

 The current stock market is creating huge opportunities to invest - even during a pandemic.
 And unless you majored in finance or are a stock broker yourself, you may not feel confident enough to start investing on your own.